 We enter into foreign currency forward contracts to mitigate the risk of future cash flows denominated in a foreign currency.
 The amounts will fluctuate, depending on exchange rate volatility, the volume of our foreign currency transactions, and our decisions to hedge.
-The notional amounts of our foreign currency forward contracts do not generally represent amounts exchanged by the parties and thus are not a measure of the cash requirements related to these contracts or of any possible loss exposure.
-The amounts actually exchanged at maturity are calculated by reference to the notional amounts and by other terms of the derivative contracts, such as exchange rates.
-Our foreign currency derivatives are not designated as hedging instruments under Accounting Standards Codification "ASC" 815 Derivatives and Hedging, and the changes in fair value of the contracts are recorded in each period in "Other Expense, Net" on the accompanying Consolidated Statements of Operations.
-We record derivative instruments on the balance sheet at their fair value as either assets or liabilities.
-See "Note 12 - Derivative Instruments" for additional information.
+During the fourth quarter of 2023, we entered into a credit default swap.
+The notional amounts of our foreign currency forward contracts and the credit default swap do not generally represent cash amounts exchanged by the parties and are calculated based on the terms of the derivative instrument.

+Both our foreign currency forward contracts and the credit default swap are undesignated hedging instruments under Accounting Standards Codification "ASC" 815 Derivatives and Hedging.
+We record these derivative instruments on the balance sheet at their fair value as either assets or liabilities.
+See "Note 10 - Derivative Financial Instruments" for additional information.